mrzasa/mongoid-locker-debugging/README.md

 both inside and outside the lock.
 This repository is a [MCVE](https://stackoverflow.com/help/mcve) for this bug.

+The bug has been reported in [mongodb](https://jira.mongodb.org/browse/RUBY-1645) and [mongoid-locker](https://github.com/mongoid/mongoid-locker/issues/76) trackers.

 ## Test scenario

 `Wallet` model has multiple `Transactions`.
 When a transaction is added to a wallet, `Wallet#balance` should